2014 Wimbledon Championships – Women's singles

 Petra Kvitová defeated Eugenie Bouchard in the final, 6–3, 6–0 to win the ladies' singles tennis title at the 2014 Wimbledon Championships.
-It was her second Wimbledon title and second major and last major title overall.
+It was her second Wimbledon title and second and last major title overall.

 Marion Bartoli was the reigning champion, but she retired from professional tennis in August 2013.

 Like at that year's French Open, the tournament was marked by two significant upsets.
 The top two seeds – Serena Williams and Li Na – both lost in the third round.
 This marked the first time in the Open Era that neither of the top two seeds at Wimbledon reached the fourth round.
 Five-time Wimbledon champion Williams' defeat equalled her earliest exit from the tournament (she lost at the same stage in 1998 and 2005).
 Two-time major champion Li fell to unseeded Barbora Záhlavová-Strýcová, in what would be her final professional tennis match; she announced her retirement from the sport three months later.